fl-sean03/MolSAIC/tasks/completed_tasks.md

-# MONET Development History
+# MolSAIC Development History

-This document tracks the development history of the MONET project, providing a chronological record of implemented features and enhancements.
+This document tracks the development history of the MolSAIC project, providing a chronological record of implemented features and enhancements.

 ## Phase 1: Foundation & Core Functionality